-Options Description Default value Slice scroll loop It changes the behaviour of the image scrolling tool by doing a loop when it reaches an end, that is, the first comes after the last, and vice versa.
-Disabled Phase scroll loop It changes the behaviour of the phase change tool by doing a loop when it reaches an end, that is, the first comes after the last, and vice versa.
-Disabled Infinite mouse scroll It causes the mouse to teleport itself to the opposite end when it reaches an end of the viewer where it is acting, thus allowing a constant scrolling.
-Enabled Change series with mouse wheel It causes the wheel to be used for navigating the series of a study in the same way as scrolling with the $+$ and $-$ keys.
-Disabled Enable reference lines for It causes the reference lines to be automatically en- abled when a study with one of the selected modalities is opened.
-Enabled for MR Enable automatic synchronisation for It causes the automatic synchronisation to be au- tomatically enabled when a study with one of the se- lected modalities is opened.
-Enabled for MR and CT Zoom tool by default for When a study with one of the selected modalities is opened, the default tool is zoom instead of scrolling and phase change.
-Enabled for CR, DX, MG, MR, OP and RF Enable propagation for It causes the propagation to be automatically en- abled when a study with one of the selected modalities is opened.
-Enabled for CT, MR and PT Measurements de- scription verbosity It allows choosing the verbosity for measure- ments that may give more than one result depending on the existing image attributes.
-Minimal Preferred SUV mea- surement normalisa- tion type It allows choosing the normalisation factor used in \underline{SUV} measurements.
-Body weight Magnifying glass tool zoom factor It configures the zoom factor of the magnifying tool.
-4x Cross hairs size It allows setting the cross hairs size for the circle and $3D$ cursor tools.
-10, 30 Show viewers tex- tual information by default It causes the textual information to be displayed by default in viewers.
-Enabled
+Options Description Default value Slice scroll loop It changes the behaviour of the image scrolling tool Disabled by doing a loop when it reaches an end, that is, the first comes after the last, and vice versa.
+Phase scroll loop It changes the behaviour of the phase change tool Disabled by doing a loop when it reaches an end, that is, the first comes after the last, and vice versa.
+Infinite mouse scroll It causes the mouse to teleport itself to the opposite Enabled end when it reaches an end of the viewer where it is acting, thus allowing a constant scrolling.
+Change series with It causes the wheel to be used for navigating the series Disabled mouse wheel of a study in the same way as scrolling with the + and 🕒 keys.
+Enable reference It causes the reference lines to be automatically en- Enabled for MR lines for abled when a study with one of the selected modalities is opened.
+Enable automatic It causes the automatic synchronisation to be Enabled for MR synchronisation for automatically enabled when a study with one of the se- and CT lected modalities is opened.
+Zoom tool by default When a study with one of the selected modalities is Enabled for CR, for opened, the default tool is zoom instead of scrolling DX, MG, MR, OP and phase change. and RF Enable propagation It causes the propagation to be automatically en- Enabled for CT, for abled when a study with one of the selected modalities MR and PT is opened.
+Measurements de- It allows choosing the verbosity for measure- Minimal scription verbosity ments that may give more than one result depending on the existing image attributes.
+Preferred SUV mea- It allows choosing the normalisation factor used in Body weight surement normalisa- SUV measurements. , 3 tion type Magnifying glass It configures the zoom factor of the magnifying tool.
+4x tool zoom factor Cross hairs size It allows setting the cross hairs size for the circle and 10, 30 3D cursor tools.

-13.2.
+16.2.
 2D viewer layout